 Trusting the person providing your care is crucial.
 Without this, a person may feel uncomfortable and ultimately unwilling to accept the support they need.

-When care providers demonstrate respect for the people they care for, for example, by listening to them, taking into account their preferences and showing an interest in them, it shows them that they are valued, helping to create trust and facilitating positive relationships.
+When care providers demonstrate respect for the people they care for, for example, by listening to them, taking into account their preferences and showing an interest in them, it shows that they are valued.
+This helps to create trust and develops positive relationships.

 Maximising independence

-A key aspect of dignity in care is ensuring that a person is able to maintain a certain quality of life whilst also having their health and wellbeing needs met.
-Although quality of life will look different for each person, care providers should ensure that the people they support are given as much autonomy and control over their everyday lives as possible.
+A key aspect of dignity in care is ensuring that a person is able to maintain a certain quality of life.
+Care providers should ensure people are given as much autonomy and control over their lives as possible.

-Care providers might maximise independence through simple things, such as asking a person what they’d like to wear if they need help getting dressed or what they’d like to eat for dinner that day.
+Care providers might maximise independence through simple things.
+This may be asking a person what they’d like to wear, if they need help getting dressed or what they’d like to eat for dinner that day.

-This can also be achieved through more poignant aspects of care, such as ensuring a person feels able to choose when they need assistance or would prefer to do a task independently, regardless of the additional time it may take.
+This can also be achieved through more poignant aspects of care.
+For example ensuring a person feels able to choose when they need assistance or would prefer to do a task independently.
+This is regardless of the additional time it may take.

 Promoting self-respect

-After being diagnosed with an illness or condition or suffering an injury, it’s common for a person’s self-esteem to be negatively affected.
+After being diagnosed with an illness or condition, it is common for a person’s self-esteem to be negatively affected.
 The need to move to a care home, whether temporarily or permanently, can further exacerbate these negative thoughts.

-Dignified care promotes self-respect by ensuring the person is recognised for who they are as a human being rather than just their care needs, reminding them of the value they bring to the people and the world around them.
+Dignified care promotes self-respect.
+It ensures people are recognised for who they are as a human rather than just their care needs.
+This reminds them of the value they bring to the people and the world around them.

-For example, carers may ask questions about what a person does, or did, for a living or how they met their partner, or simply compliment them on the clothes or perfume they are wearing; normal interactions that we wouldn’t think twice about in everyday life.
+For example, carers may ask what a person does, or did, for a living or how they met their partner.
+Or they may simply compliment them on the clothes or perfume they are wearing.
+These are normal interactions that we wouldn’t think twice about in everyday life.

 Find your ideal care home